Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

        notifications_enabled    0
     }

-Icinga 2 supports objects and (global) variables, but does not make a difference if it's the main configuration file, or any included file.
+Icinga 2 supports objects and (global) variables, but does not make a difference between the main configuration file or any other included file.

 icinga2.conf: